codylindley/react-app-dawn/README.md

 * The [`index.html`](src/index.html) page uses polyfill.io to fill any [missing modern browser features](https://polyfill.io/v2/docs/features/) (e.g. DOM & JS)

+#### Linting

+* Use eslint & stylelint, linters, configured from files found in `linters` directory

 ## Conventions used:

 * Don't place unecessary configurations in package.json that can be contained in there own configuration file (e.g. .babelrc, .nvmrc, .eslintrc, .stylelintrc).
 * Attempt to keep the webpack config small and simple favoring adding configurations to scripts in package.json
+* Linting happens during development in the developers editor and at build time